Sized Types with Usages for Parallel Complexity of Pi-Calculus Processes: Proofs

-This can be proved easily by induction on $U$.
+The proof of the first lemma is rather easy, but for the second lemma it is a bit cumbersome.
+Intuitively all the base rules for subusage satisfy this and the main difficulty is to show that the congruence rule and context rule conserve those properties.

 We now give elements of proof for Point~2 and Point~3 of Lemma~\ref{l:subusageprop}.
 For Point~2, we can see two possible directions, either proceed by induction on $U \SubU V$ and then do a case analysis on $V \ured V'$ on proceed by induction on $V \ured V'$ and then do a case analysis on $U \SubU V$.
 In both cases, the definition of subusage with the transitivity rule and congruence that can be used everywhere make the proof complicated.
 So, we chose to first simplify the definition of subusage.

 \begin{definition}[Decomposition of Subusage] Let us call $\SubU_{ct}$ the relation defined by the rule of Figure~\ref{f:subusage} without using congruence and transitivity.
 Then, we define $\SubU_t$ as: